wp-plugins/html5-jquery-audio-player/trunk/readme.txt

 == Changelog ==

+= 1.4 =
+* Fixed a problem with the shortcode function - some users were having problems placing the player in a page, this update fixes the issue.

 = 1.3 =
 * Added jQuery noConflict wrapper and fixed a typo - the playlist was not displaying for some users due to a jQuery conflict, this update fixes the problem.